Latest Diamond Finds

 You'll search over a 37-acre plowed field - the eroded surface of an

-ancient, gem-bearing volcanic pipe.
+ancient, diamond-bearing volcanic pipe.
 Begin your diamond hunting

 adventure at the visitor center featuring exhibits and an audio/visual